dasmatiRice/URL-Shortener/README.md

 - Secure/unpredictable links: The short links our service creates should be highly unpredictable to prevent malicious entities from guessing our url hashing.

-The Design of the Service can be split into a few key components:

-1. Clients will hit certain APIs exposed to them to use our service
-2. A Rest Service to pick up the client's input and give them back a proper response based on API endpoint they hit
-   1. create -> return a shortened URL
-   2. redirect -> redirect them to the original URL link they shortened
-   3. delete -> delete our url from the database
-3. Storing Data in a Database

 Our system will expose 3 REST APIS for clients to hit to create, redirect, and delete URLs.

 they will follow a design similir to the methods below: